 A little background on Ephesus.
 Located near the western coast of Turkey, Ephesus was built in 10th century B.C. when that region was part of Greece, and became one of the largest cities under the Roman Empire.
 It is known for the Temple of Artemis, one of the Seven Wonders of the World (now destroyed), the Basilica and tomb of John the Apostle, and House of the Virgin Mary, where Mary (mother of Jesus) is said to have spent her final years.
 So basically there’s, like, important history stuff there.
 You can read more about Ephesus on its Wikipedia page.

 Sadly I don’t have too many notes from Izmir.
 The tour goes along so fast and there’s SO much to see and learn.
 I have a ton of great pictures of ancient ruins and I have no idea what they are, exactly.
 I’m going to post pictures from the day and write what I can remember, and turn to the internet for assistance for some things.
-Also, I can’t seem to narrow down my photos to under 100 (!!!!) so I’m going to share a couple large photos and also some galleries for those of you who want the full experience.

 The day started late.
 We were docked in Izmir from 11:30am to 7pm so we were well awake before we had to get off the ship for our tour.
 We had the buffet breakfast and leisurely ate on the top deck in the sun, and watched the boat sail alongside the Turkish coast.
 Pinch me!